keboola/db-extractor-snowflake/README.md

 GRANT ROLE "snowflake_extractor" TO USER "snowflake_extractor";
 ```

-Note that `GRANT SELECT ON ALL *` queries will grant permissions to objects existing at the execution time only.
-New objects will need to be granted to the role as they are created.
+Note that `GRANT SELECT ON ALL *` queries will grant permissions only to objects that exist at the time of execution.
+New objects must be granted permissions
+separately as they are created.

 ## Running Tests

-1. Download Snowflake drivers
+1. Download the required Snowflake drivers:
  - snowflake-odbc-x86_64.deb
  - snowsql-linux_x86_64.bash
-2. Create snowflake resources (database, schema, role and user) [note that the test user/role must have permissions on the Public schema of the test database]
+2. Create Snowflake resources (database, schema, role, and user). **Note:** The test user/role must have permissions on the Public schema of the test database.
-3. Additional snowflake resource for extractor tests:
+3. Ensure additional Snowflake resources are available for extractor tests:
 ```
 GRANT ALL ON DATABASE "snowflake_extractor" TO ROLE "snowflake_extractor";
 GRANT ALL ON SCHEMA "snowflake_extractor" TO ROLE "snowflake_extractor";